0. Introduction

 11. Aliens exists

-This is a bit of a longer example, but it showcases a few things combined together.
+This is a bit of a longer example, but it showcases a few things

-the pattern within.
-It will not run again while the condition continues to match.
+Working Memory matches the pattern within.
+It will not run again while

-In our example, we match for "any fact that starts with (age
+the condition continues to match.
+In our example, we match for "any

-, it doesn't matter what these
+values."
+When we use ?, it doesn't matter what these

 values are; it only matters that they are there at all.

-Try modifying our any-age-reported
+Try modifying our any-age-reported Rule to capture the

-it in the RHS of the Rule.
+?name and (println ?name) it in the RHS of

-We also use (forall
+We also use (forall to determine when every user has

-to determine when every user has reported their age.
+reported their age.

 It may seem strange to give up control of our code's order of execution.
 Remember, this lets us focus on our Business Logic rather than Control Flow of our domain.
 Make sure to review the section Performance Considerations in the Basic Programming Guide to learn how to write code in harmony with this approach.